The regular lines of antigen-antibody

 concentrations.
 From approx. 2-3 hours onwards, they can be

 considered to be linear with a slope coefficient of 1.
+The reaction lines can be seen as a continuation of the lines in Fig. 2.

 Figure